komarovalexander/ka-table/README.md

 # Overview
 The customizable, extendable, lightweight and free React Table Component

-Can easily be included in react projects, matter if it is ts or js
+Can easily be included in react projects, no matter if it is ts or js

 ![Table](https://komarovalexander.github.io/ka-table/static/demos-screenshots/command-column.png)
 [Demo link](https://komarovalexander.github.io/ka-table/#/command-column)